Incentivized Torts: An Empirical Analysis

-Courts and scholars assume that group causation theories (e.g., concerted action) deter wrongdoers.
-This article empirically tests, and rejects, this assumption, using a series of incentivized laboratory experiments.
-Contrary to common belief, data from over 200 subjects shows that group liability can encourage tortious behavior and incentivize individuals to act with as many tortfeasors as possible.
-Surprisingly, we find that subjects can be just as likely to commit a tort under a liability regime as they would be when facing no tort liability.
+Courts and scholars assume that group causation theories deter wrongdoers.
+This Article empirically tests, and rejects, this assumption, using a series of incentivized laboratory experiments.
+Contrary to common belief and theory, data from over 200 subjects show that group liability can encourage tortious behavior and incentivize individuals to act with as many tortfeasors as possible.
+We find that subjects can be just as likely to commit a tort under a liability regime as they would be when facing no tort liability.
 Group liability can also incentivize a tort by making subjects perceive it as fairer to victims and society.
-These findings are consistent across a series of robustness checks, including both regression analysis and non-parametric tests.
+These findings are consistent across a series of robustness checks, including both regression analyses and nonparametric tests.

-We also test courts’ and scholarly insistence that the but-for test fails in cases subject to group causation.
+We also test courts’ and scholars’ insistence that the but-for test fails in cases subject to group causation.
 We use a novel experimental design that allows us to test whether, and to what extent, each individual’s decision to engage in a tortious activity is influenced by the decisions of others.
-Upending conventional belief, we find strong evidence that the but-for test operates in group causation settings (e.g. concurrent causes).
-Moreover, in our experiments, subjects’ reliance on but-for causation produced the very tort that group liability attempted to discourage.
+Upending conventional belief, we find strong evidence that the but-for test operates in group causation settings (e.g., concurrent causes).
+Moreover, across our experiments, subjects’ reliance on but-for causation produced the very tort that group liability attempted to discourage.